fuzzzerd/SharpFM/README.md

 - Ensure you have a clip in SharpFM
 - Select the clip in the list
 - Use the Edit menu to "Copy As FileMaker Blob"
-- Switch to FileMaker: based on the clip type, open Database manger, Script manager, layout mode.
+- Switch to FileMaker: based on the clip type, open Database manger, Script manager, layout mode, etc.
 - Paste into FileMaker as you normally would.

 ### Saving / Sharing XML Clips